 I would recommend sleeping in the city center or as close as possible to the train station.
 I recommend my B&B because I found it very very well.
-Clean, intimate (although with shared bathroom), excellent breakfast and very close to the center.
+Clean, intimate (although with a shared bathroom), excellent breakfast, and very close to the center.

 WHAT TO SEE 2 DAYS IN MONTPELLIER: